dean0x7d/pybinding/docs/api.rst

 Results
 -------

-Result objects are usually produced by compute functions, but they are also used to express some model properties.
-They hold data and offer postprocessing and plotting methods which are specifically adapted to the nature of the physical properties which the stored data represents.
+Result objects are usually produced by compute functions, but they are also used to express certain model properties.
+They hold data and offer postprocessing and plotting methods specifically adapted to the nature of the physical properties (i.e. the stored data).

 .. autosummary::
     :toctree: _api

-    results
+    make_path
+    Bands
+    Eigenvalues
+    DOS
+    LDOS
+    SpatialMap
+    StructureMap
+    Sweep
+    NDSweep

 Components